albertllousas/meetups-microservice/README.md

 - Expose entry-points to communicate with our domain, such as http, streams or grpc
 - Store our aggregates in a datastore
-- Call other services that we depend on
+- Call other services that we can depend on
 - Perform other side effects like write logs, send metrics or publish events

 That's when **we need an architectural style** to support these different concerns in a structured way and decouple our